asiboro/extractloc/README.md

 `node extractloc.js /pict/dir/ > result.json`

-However, the json file is not complete, as you have to delete the last "," and add a "]".
+However, as the code is not complete yet, the resulting json file is incomplete.
+You have to delete the last "," and add a "]".

 ## Prerequisite
 npm install imagemagick
 npm install recursive-readdir
 npm install search-osm-geocode